Sterlingjdub/cse210-06/README.md

 * Raylib Python CFFI 3.7

 # Documentation
- To see the pinciples used to develop this game visit .[link].(https://docs.google.com/document/d/1lK1QL9pLGmwIDEGoJSVN-ENFjr9LvWHyWvMuAj1IewY/edit?usp=sharing) link
+ To see the pinciples used to develop this game visit following [link](https://byui-cse.github.io/cse210-course-competency/abstraction/materials/hilo-specification.html)
 ## Authors
 ---
 * Rosana Garcia